Peynicoin-Protocol-Inc/Peynicoin/README.md

 # Peynicoin
-PeyniCoin is a governance token that brings freedom to trade, pay, loan, farm, earn and exchange.
+PeyniCoin is a governance token that brings digital freedom and is the world first Community driven token that practice decentralized community , fully backed up by a vibrant community (#FanClub & #PeynicoinArmy). we are building a fully decentralized community on Binance platform, we only have moderators, admins, FanClub Supporters & peynicoinArmy, but not a team.

 # Contract
 PYC
-The Peynicoin Governance Token (PYC).
-Holders of this token have the ability to govern the protocol via the governor contract.